Crispy tortilla chips, smoked sausage, a mix of peppers and onions drowned in beer cheese sauce. For t

 he main dish or easy appetizer, Smoked Sausage Nachos are not your ordinary finger food.

 I was looking around from some Midwest favorites to remake for Mitten Movie Night.
 That’s when I came across this article: 52 Comfort Foods All Midwesterners Know.
 Even as a Midwesterner, there were loads of recipes in here I had never even heard of.
 One that immediately jumped out to me on the list was Beer and Brat Nachos from Taste of Home.

 A NACHO RECIPE LOADED WITH MEAT THEN COVERED IN BEER CHEESE?
 Yeah, that sounds good.
-In my Smoked Sausage Nachos, I swapped out the bratwurst and made it even simpler with cooked smoked sausage.
-Made a simple recipe for beer cheese sauce and we are on our way to tasty town.
+For this nacho recipe, I swapped out the bratwurst and made it even simpler with cooked smoked sausage.
+Then made a simple recipe for beer cheese sauce and we are on our way to tasty town.

 This week is a “celebration’ of sorts on the blog!
 It’s the first time that I get to show off what I’ve been up to besides the blog.

 A few months back I was asked if I would be interested in writing recipe and craft beer pairings for an area magazine, Michiana Life.
 Having this honor really felt like Bottom Left of the Mitten is not only online but also reaching out to local readers too!

 I had been struggling lately with the decision to rebrand the blog name for a larger audience, but this just made me realize that sticking with what I started with was the right move.